edmarkovich/pi-productivity/README.md

 ## What is this?
 I am more focused and productive with physical "nudges" in my environment pointing where I should be paying attention.
 This software/hardware combination parses my **Gmail Inbox, Google Calendars and To-Do File in Dropbox** and uses **LED lights attached to a Raspberry Pi** to flag neglected areas.

-This is a personal project and requires some fiddling if you want to use it yourself.
-I call out what that takes in this file below (start with the **Warning**.)
+This is a personal hardware/software project and requires some fiddling if you want to use it yourself.
+I call out what that takes in this file (start with the **Warning**.)
 My goals were to create this for myself and to learn in the process.
 Both were achieved.
-I have this running on my desk at all times.

-This is useful if you think about your emails, appointments and tasks similar to how I do, which I briefly describe below.
-These aren't simple notifiers but carefully tailored strategic nudges.
+I have this running on my desk all the time.
+It's useful if you think about productivity similar to me.
+I briefly describe my philosphy in the **Functionality** section.

-The physical product looks like this in its final form.
+The physical product looks like this.
 You can of course make it look however you want.

 ![LED Closeup](pics/led-closeup.png)
 ![Shield Closeup](pics/shield-closeup.png)